 Meriwether Co Rotary Club Participates in High School Report Card Conference

-On October 18th and 21st, Meriwether County Rotary Club members participated in one-on-one report card conferences with students from Manchester High School and Greenville High School.
+On October 18th and 21st and March 12th and 14th, Meriwether County Rotary Club members participated in one-on-one report card conferences with students from Manchester High School and Greenville High School.
 Rotarian members and other community leaders met with each student during the conferences to review their report card grades, provide career advice and support, and discuss their personal and school interests.
 This event aimed to offer students positive feedback and encouragement to excel academically.